Generators and defining relations for the ring of differential operators on a smooth affine algebraic variety: Defining relations for the ring of differential operators on a smooth irreducible affine algebraic variety

 {\it Proof}.
 The algebra $A$ is regular, so $A=\ga_r=(\D (\i , \j ))$, hence the ideal of $A$ generated by any power of the elements $\D_{\i , \j}$ is also equal to $A$.
 The extension is a flat monomorphism.
 Suppose that the extension is not, say left faithful, then there exists a proper left ideal, say $L$, of $\CD(A)$ such that $\prod_{\i , \j}\CD (A)_{\D (\i , \j )}\t_{\CD (A)}(\CD (A)/L)=0$, equivalently, there exists a sufficiently large natural number $k$ such that $\D (\i , \j )^k\in L$ for all $\i , \j $.
 Since $A=(\D (\i , \j )^k)\subseteq L$, we must have $L=\CD (A)$, a contradiction. $\Box $

 Let $R$ be a (not necessarily commutative) algebra over a field $K$, and let $\d $ be a $K$-derivation of the algebra $R$.
-For any elements $a,b\in R$ and a natural number $n$, an easy induction argument gives
+For any elements $a,b\in R$ and a natural number $n$, an easy induction argument gives the equality

 It follows that the kernel $C(\d , R):=\ker \, \d $ of $\d $ is a subalgebra (of constants for $\d $) of $R$ (since $\d (ab)=\d (a)b+a\d (b)=0$ for $a,b\in C(\d , R)$), and the union of the vector spaces $N(\d ,R)=\cup_{i\geq 0}\, N(\d , i,R)$ is a positively filtered algebra (so-called, the {\em nil-algebra} of $\d $) where $N(\d , i,R):=\{ a\in R\, | \, \d^{i+1}(a)=0\}$, that is